charlieporth1/would-you-rather-react/README.md

 # would-you-rather-react
 # About
 This is a simple react web app for rating a question.
-A user can login using the `/login` page
+A user can login using the `/login` page.
 Udactiy NanoDegree Intro to React project

 # Getting Started with Create React App